katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ---

 Note:
-- **Before next** Pretty sure every one in the room has experienced ...gotten upset or made someone upset - or even cry as a result of how project was going & how your team was communicating.
+- **Before next** Pretty sure every one in the room has had exp where they've gotten upset or made someone upset - or even cry as a result of how project was going & how your team was communicating.
 - I want to share some questions with you that I've been asking myself since I started this exploration of how we can work better in our teams
 - I can't tell you what the answers are for you and your situation.
 But I think it's worth taking some time to think about them in the context of your own teams and projects.